garfix/nli-go/doc/manual/processing.md

 * Domain Specific: This is the interpretive step.
 This is the level of reasoning of a domain.
 Domain specific rules can be used with multiple databases.
 * Database: Database relations are optimized for storage.

 Generic maps n:m to domain specific.
-Domain specific maps 1:n to database.
+Domain specific maps n:m to database.

 I will describe the components that make all of this possible.